 The Geneva Academy is a leading research and education institution in the field of transitional justice.
-Students enrolled in our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) programme are taught by leading academics in the field.
+Students enrolled in our Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) programme are taught by leading academics and practitioners.

-We have developed close collaborations with Geneva-based agencies active in the area of transitional justice, HR and the rule of law.
+We have developed close collaborations with Geneva-based agencies active in the area of transitional justice, human rights and the rule of law.
 We regularly welcome their experts at events, policy discussions and taught sessions.
-Thanks to these collaborations, our MTJ programme offers students numerous internship and networking opportunities, which allow them to gain practical experience and make useful contacts for their careers.
+Thanks to these collaborations, our MTJ programme offers several of our students research internships and networking opportunities, which allow them to gain practical experience and make useful contacts for their careers.